Jay H. Gordon

+Biography

-Gordon was born in 1930 in Bellows Falls, Vermont.
-He attended the Dean Academy in Massachusetts and later graduated from the University of Vermont in 1953.
-He subsequently earned his master's degree from New York University in 1959.
+Jay Herman Gordon was born in Bellows Falls, Vermont on October 10, 1930, the son of Harry Gordon and Annie (Mandell) Gordon.
+He attended the Dean Academy in Massachusetts and graduated from the University of Vermont (UVM) in 1953.

+While at UVM, Gordon took part in the Air Force Reserve Officer Training Corps.
+At graduation, he was commissioned a second lieutenant.
+He served at Langley Air Force Base and Westover Air Force Base during the Korean War, and was discharged as a first lieutenant in 1955.
+After his discharge, Gordon continued to serve in the Air Force Reserve.

-While studying for his master's degree, Gordon worked as an auditor at Peat, Marwick Mitchell and Company.
+Gordon earned his master's degree from New York University in 1959.
+While studying for his graduate degree, Gordon worked as an auditor at Peat, Marwick Mitchell and Company.
 He was later a partner with Bliss, Lawlor and Company from 1959 to 1965.

-In 1964, he married his wife, Joan, in Massachusetts.
+In 1964, he married Joan Carolyn Plumpton.
 They had two sons.

-Gordon then served as Vermont's Auditor from 1965 until 1969 under the administration of Governor Philip Hoff.
+Gordon served as Vermont's Auditor from 1965 until 1969.
 Following his service as state auditor, Gordon served as a partner with the Jay H. Gordon accounting firm from 1970 until 1987.
 In 1987, he joined Smith, Batchelder and Rugg.
 In 1990, he became a professor of accounting at Norwich University until his retirement in 2001.

-During the Korean War, he served in the Air Force as a First Lieutenant.